GOVERNANCE AND CORPORATE AUDIT SYSTEMS - UNIT 1

 A.M.
 FELLEGARA (a cura di), Manuale di revisione legale.
 Logiche e strumenti, G. Giappichelli Editore, Torino, 2020.

 Consiglio Nazionale dei Dottori Commercialisti e Consiglio Nazionale dei Ragionieri, Principi di revisione, Giuffrè, Milano.

 Borsa Italiana, Corporate Governance Committee, Corporate Governance Code, 2018.

-Papers and documents given by the Professor on “Elly” IT platform.
+Papers and documents given by the Professor/s on “Elly” IT platform.

 Assessment methods and criteria

-The assessment of the learning ability will be done with an written exam, through which students will be required to answer to open-ended questions.
-The assessment of learning skills will be carried out with a written exam lasting 1 hour and 30 minutes, through which the student will be required to process the knowledge acquired through the answer to “open” questions.
+The assessment of the learning ability will be done with an oral exam, through which students student will be required to process the knowledge acquired through the answer to “open” questions.

-There are 4 “open” questions, each one having the same weight in the overall evaluation in 30/30; two questions will focus on the topics covered in the first Module (first part of the exam), two questions will focus on the topics covered in the second Module (second part of the exam).
+There are 4 “open” questions, each one having the same weight in the overall evaluation in 30/30; 2 questions will focus on the topics covered in the first Module (first part of the exam), 2 questions will focus on the topics covered in the second Module (second part of the exam).